Destiny 2: Beyond Light

 Beyond Light had four seasonal content offerings for Year 4 of the game: Season of the Hunt, which was available alongside Beyond Light, Season of the Chosen in February 2021, Season of the Splicer in May 2021, and Season of the Lost in August 2021, which lasted over six months (26 weeks) due to the delay of the next expansion, The Witch Queen, to February 2022.
 Due to the lengthened time, the Bungie 30th Anniversary Pack was released in December 2021, which added a new dungeon, a six-player activity, and gear inspired by Bungie's previous games as a celebration of the developer's 30th anniversary.
 With the release of The Witch Queen, this seasonal content was removed from the game with the exception of the Battlegrounds activity from Season of the Chosen and the content of the Bungie 30th Anniversary Pack; the Battlegrounds activity was merged under the Vanguard Operations playlist.
+The Astral Alignment activity from Season of the Lost was re-added in December 2025 as an arena activity.

+The seasons bridged the events of Beyond Light to the next expansion, The Witch Queen.
+Following Beyond Lights campaign, Season of the Hunt centered on the Hive God of War Xivu Arath's attempt to conquer the Sol System by raising an army of corrupted "Wrathborn" using mysterious monoliths, with the Guardian assisting Osiris (who lost his Ghost, Sagira), The Spider, and the newly resurrected Guardian, Crow, who was formerly Prince Uldren Sov, to hunt the Wrathborn.
+In Season of the Chosen, the Cabal Empress Caiatl demanded that Commander Zavala's Vanguard bow to her and form an alliance against the Hive, but Zavala refused, prompting a shadow war of ceremonial combat to defeat her growing War Council and prevent the Last City's subjugation.
+Season of the Splicer saw the Vex plunge the Last City into an "Endless Night", requiring Ikora Rey and the Vanguard to recruit Mithrax, a Sacred Splicer and Kell of the House of Light, to hack the Vex Network and expunge the Vex.
+In Season of the Lost, Queen Mara Sov returned to the Dreaming City to exorcise her captive, the Witch Queen Savathûn, where in exchange for removing Savathûn's parasitic Worm, Savathûn promised to return Osiris, who she had secretly been possessing for months.